AugmenTab/AugmenTab.github.io/README.md

 * [CodeBreaker](https://github.com/AugmenTab/codebreaker-android) is an Android game currently being built as a class project in the Java + Android bootcamp.
 It also uses Room, Hibernate, and Google OAuth 2.0 in a [server side application](https://github.com/AugmenTab/codebreaker-service) to permit players to play games over the internet as well as in a "solitaire" mode by themselves.

 ## Recently Updated Repositories
-{% assign exclude = 'AugmenTab.github.io, viral, codebreaker-service, room-schema-parser' | split: ', ' %}
+{% assign exclude = 'AugmenTab.github.io, viral, codebreaker-service, room-schema-parser, codebreaker' | split: ', ' %}
 {% assign public_repositories = site.github.public_repositories | where: 'fork', false | sort: 'updated_at' | reverse %}
 {% for repo in public_repositories limit: 9 %}
   {% unless exclude contains repo.name -%}